Morpeth Town A.F.C.: History

 The club was established in 1909.
 They joined the Northern Alliance in 1936 and were runners-up in 1937–38, before winning the league's Challenge Cup in 1938–39.
 During the 1939–40 season, which saw the league reorganised into a wartime competition, the club were runners-up in the North Division and then finished third in the combined competition.
 After the league resumed following the war, Morpeth finished bottom of the Northern Alliance in 1949–50, 1951–52 and 1953–54.
 They were subsequently runners-up in 1965–66, 1973–74 and 1981–82, as well as winning the Northumberland Benevolent Bowl in 1978–79.

 In 1983–84 Morpeth were Northern Alliance champions.
 They were runners-up the following season and then won both the Challenge Cup and the Northumberland Benevolent Bowl in 1985–86.
 After winning the league's Subsidiary Cup in 1986–87, the club were champions again in 1993–94, earning promotion to Division Two of the Northern League.
 They won the division in their second season in the league and were promoted to Division One.
 The club won the Northumberland Senior Cup in 2006–07, beating Blyth Spartans 3–2 in the final.
 They finished second from bottom of Division One in 2009–10 and were relegated to Division Two.
 The following season saw them finish bottom of Division Two, although the club avoided being relegated back to the Northern Alliance.
 In 2012–13 they finished third in Division Two and were promoted back to Division One.

 The 2015–16 season saw Morpeth reach the final of the FA Vase at Wembley Stadium, where they defeated Hereford 4–1 to win the competition.
 The club went on to finish as runners-up in Division One of the Northern League the following season, also winning the Cleator Cup.
 After finishing as runners-up again in 2017–18, they were promoted to Division One East of the Northern Premier League.
 The following season saw them win Division One East, earning promotion to the Premier Division.
 They also won the Northumberland Senior Cup for the second time, defeating North Shields 2–1 in the final after extra time.
 The club won the Senior Cup again in 2022–23, beating Blyth Spartans 2–0 in the final.

+In 2025–26 Morpeth finished second-from-bottom of the Premier Division and were relegated back to Division One East.